Lawsuits for Injuries from Garage Door Accidents

 - Cost of prescription medications.

-In most cases, providing medical bills or proof of other expenses is used to help determine the correct number of economic damages.
+In most cases, providing medical bills or proof of other expenses is used to help determine the correct amount of economic damages.

 - Pain and suffering,